What is Lean Six Sigma?

 - Know everything the black belts know;

-- Understand statistical methods and to be able to apply them in non-standard situations;
+- Understand statistical methods and be able to apply them in non-standard situations;

 They are fully engaged in training and mentoring.

-Persons who have undergone training and special program training and are engaged in work on 6 sigma projects from 50 to 100% of their time.
+Persons who have undergone training and special program training and are engaged in work on Six Sigma projects from 50 to 100% of their time.

 They are responsible for measuring, analyzing, and managing key processes and are fully engaged in this activity.